eficode-academy/embeddedproject/README.md

 Add a `Post Build Action` to your job to publish the binary.

-## 5. Making the pipeline script work
+## Exercise 5 - Making the pipeline script work
 Now you have made a really nice pipeline in Jenkins just using the normal jobs.
 Now we want it *as code*!